Principles of Spirituality in Recovery

 Bill Wilson, the founder of Alcoholics Anonymous, was deeply influenced by William James.
 The 12 steps of AA are based on the idea that if people can learn to live following spiritual principles, their chances of relapse markedly decrease.

 The majority of modern treatment programs and sober living homes are informed by this philosophy as well.
-At a structured sober living home like Design for Recovery, alcoholics, and addicts attend regular 12-step meetings and learn to leave egoism behind.
+At a structured sober living homes in Los Angeles like Design for Recovery, alcoholics, and addicts attend regular 12-step meetings and learn to leave egoism behind.

 By learning to live with others cooperatively, examine and root out personal moral failings, and change destructive patterns of thinking and behavior, residents of Design for Recovery can hopefully maintain long term sobriety.

-If you’re interested in a new way of life, contact Design for Recovery today to learn more about our program of recovery, which is based on spiritual as well as scientific principles.
+If you’re interested in a new way of life, contact Design for Recovery today to learn more about our program that focuses on recovery and spirituality, integrating both spiritual and scientific principles.